sean-dougherty/accneat/README.md

   -s search_type       {phased, blended, complexify} (default=phased)
 ```

-So, to run the XOR experiment with 10 times with a population size of 5,000, and using the complexify search, you would type:
+So, to run the XOR experiment 10 times with a population size of 5,000, and using the complexify search, you would type:

 ```
 ./neat -c 10 -n 5000 -s complexify xor